 Facts and Prevalence of Diabetes

-- It’s estimated that over 29 million Americans have one of three forms of diabetes (type 1, type 2 or gestational).
-This equals about 9.3 percent of the population or about one in every 11 people.
+- It’s estimated by the American Diabetes Association that 30.3 million Americans have one of three forms of diabetes (type 1, type 2 or gestational).
+This equals about 9.4 percent of the population or about one in every 11 people.
+(11a)

 - Within his or her lifetime, an American has a one in three chance of developing diabetes at some point.

-- Another 86 million people have prediabetes (when blood glucose levels or A1C levels are higher than normal but not high enough to be diagnosed as diabetes).
+- Another 86 million people have prediabetes (when blood glucose levels or A1C levels — from the a1c test — are higher than normal but not high enough to be diagnosed as diabetes).
 Without intervention, up to 30 percent of people with prediabetes develop type 2 diabetes within five years.

-- Almost one third of people with diabetes (or 8 million adults) are believed to be undiagnosed and unaware.
+- Almost one third of people with diabetes (around 7.2 million, according to the American Diabetes Association) are believed to be undiagnosed and unaware.

 - Type 2 diabetes is the leading cause of diabetes-related complications, such as blindness, non-traumatic amputations and chronic kidney failure.
+In fact, diabetes is the leading cause of kidney disease, and it’s called diabetic kidney disease.
 It also raises the risk for heart disease, stroke and reproductive/fertility problems.

 - People with diabetes have a 50 percent higher risk for death than people without diabetes within a given time frame.